Firmware

 Balance Controller

-The balance system uses cascaded PID controllers running at high priority on Core 1:
+The balance system uses cascaded PID controllers running at high priority on Core 1.
+The values below are the defaults and can be easily adjusted through the firmware config:

 ControllerPIDPurpose